EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#7:-From-MITRE-Coverage-to-MTTR-Reality.md

 # Query 3 — Median Time to Resolve (MTTR) by severity (Closed incidents)

-## 🤔 Why this is useful to a SOC

-- This is the pivot from visibility to operational outcomes; Median time-to-resolve is more honest than average (a few “forever incidents” won’t skew it as hard).
-  - By severity shows whether your process matches your priorities.

-It’s the beginning of true SOC performance measurement (and a great way to justify headcount, automation, tuning, and MSSP expectations).

 ```kql
 SecurityIncident
 | where TimeGenerated > ago(90d)